Share this article

 Dog-friendly hikes in Chattanooga

-With more than 50 trailheads just a short drive from downtown, Chattanooga is one of the top spots in the Southeast for hikers and adventurous pups.
-From Lookout Mountain to Signal Mountain and the Tennessee River Gorge, the area’s packed with beautiful dog-friendly trails to explore – just note that leashes are usually required.
+With more than 50 trailheads just a short drive from downtown, Chattanooga is one of the top spots in the Southeast for hikers and pups.
+From Lookout Mountain to Signal Mountain and the Tennessee River Gorge, the area is packed with beautiful dog-friendly trails to explore.
+Just note that leashes are usually required, and some areas have been affected by wildfires, so always plan your visit ahead of time for your safety.

 Stringer’s Ridge